• Use Cases

 Authorization: Bearer <jwt_token>

-Example: Creating a Machine JWT in Node.js (jose)
+Example: create a machine JWT in Node.js

 import { SignJWT } from 'jose';